cmorimoto/thinkcspy_ptbr/_sources/08-Strings/strings.rst

    the beginning of the string.
 If you omit the second index, the slice goes to the end of the string.

 O operador de `fatia` ``[n:m]`` retorna a parte do string a partir do n-ésimo caractere até o m-ésimo caractere, incluindo o primeiro mas excluindo o último.
 Em outras palavras, comece com o caractere no índice n e vá até, mas não inclua, o caractere no índice m.
-Esse comportamento pode parecer contra-intuitivo, mas se você se lembra a função ``range``, ela não inclue o seu ponto final também.
+Esse comportamento pode parecer contra-intuitivo, mas se você se lembra a função ``range``, ela não inclui o seu ponto final também.

 Se você omitir o primeiro índice (antes dos dois pontos), a fatia começa no início da cadeia.
 Se você omitir o segundo índice, a fatia vai até o fim da cadeia.